tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 ## `drm:serverToken`

-The value of `drm:serverToken` is a piece of information that may be useful in distinguishing between multiple providers of the same information.
+The value of the `drm:serverToken` attribute is a piece of information that may be useful in distinguishing between multiple providers of the same information.
 The meaning of the attribute differs depending on the DRM scheme in use.